Javadyakuza/TIP3-Docs/Deployments/Internal/Mint.md

 }

 async function main() {
-  // Setting up the signer and the wallet const signer: Signer = (await locklift.keystore.getSigner("0"))!;

   // uncomment if deploying a new account
   // const { contract: Account } = await locklift.factory.deployContract({